 4. How much is it to feed the giraffes?
-It is $5/piece of giraffe food.
+The experience is $5 per person and includes a zookeeper talk and photo opportunity, in addition to the giraffe food.

 5. How many pieces can I buy?
 Can I take a group up on the deck?
-Because this is a limited opportunity, guests may only purchase one piece of food per person.
-Up to two people are allowed on the deck with each food purchase unless the third person is a child.
-For example, if an adult purchases one piece of food, he/she can access the deck for feeding with up to three people (total) as long as the third person is a child.
-They also have the option of purchasing three pieces of food.
+Because this is a limited opportunity, guests may only purchase one ticket per person, which is redeemable for two food items, typically leaves.
+One ticket may be shared between two people, but no more than three people are permitted on the deck at a time (as long as the third person is a child).

 6. Can children feed?
 Absolutely!